joe7575/techage/manuals/manual_ta4_EN.md

 - `b2a` Move block from B to A.
 - `move` Move block to the other side

+**Important instructions:**

+- If several blocks are to be moved, the block that is to take the players/mobs must be clicked first when training.
+- If the block that is supposed to take the players/mobs has a reduced height, the height must be set in the controller using the open-ended wrench menu (e.g. height = 0.5).
+Otherwise the player/mob will not be "found" and will not be taken away.

 [ta4_movecontroller|image]

 ### TA4 Turn Controller